 - a 2-day trip to Northern Ireland to visit the sites marked by the history of the Troubles;

-- invited speakers such as Squadron Leader Clifford Fletcher-Jones on UK Space Command, (ret) Rear Admiral Neil Morisetti CB on climate change and security, and Professor Marsha Henry on peacekeeping;
+- invited speakers such as Squadron Leader Clifford Fletcher-Jones on UK Space Command, (ret) Rear Admiral Neil Morisetti CB on climate change and security, Professor Marsha Henry on peacekeeping, and Professor Jamie Shea on NATO’s past and future;

 - and research seminars where Loughborough experts presented their latest work in progress.